 Lobsang Gephel had earlier been detained for a long time, and then given three-year prison sentence in May 2011.
 He was released in 2013.
 He hails from Meruma town in Ngaba County, and was born to father Orgyen Tsering and mother Lhamo Kyi.
 He is the oldest among his nine siblings and became a monk at a young age.

-The same night, security personnel detained Drukdrak, a monk at Kirti Monastery, picking him up from his monastic quarter.
-Drukdrak had earlier served one year and four months prison term in 2008.
+The same night, security personnel detained Drukdra, a monk at Kirti Monastery, picking him up from his monastic quarter.
+Drukdra had earlier served one year and four months prison term in 2008.
 He was from Soruma Village, Choejema Town, in Ngaba County.

 Gedun Phuntsok and Lobsang Kelsang became monks at a young age at Kirti Monastery.
 Gedun Phuntsok is the son of Mr Tragya and Mrs Rigo, both residents of Chugle Gabma Village in Cha Township, Ngaba County.
 Lobsang Kelsang, son of Mr Tsering and Mrs Dechen, hails from Chugle Gabma Village in Cha Township, Ngaba County.
 He is the second youngest among his three siblings.